MicrosoftDocs/visualstudio-docs/docs/msbuild/updating-an-existing-application.md

 #### Binding redirects

-Reference the Microsoft.Build.Locator package to automatically ensure that your application uses the required binding redirects of all versions of MSBuild assemblies to version `15.1.0.0`.
+Reference the Microsoft.Build.Locator package to ensure that your application automatically uses the required binding redirects of all versions of MSBuild assemblies to version `15.1.0.0`.

 ### Ensure output is clean

-Build your project and inspect the output directory to make sure that it does not contain any *Microsoft.Build.\*.dll* assemblies other than *Microsoft.Build.Locator.dll*, added in the next step.
+Build your project and inspect the output directory to make sure that it doesn't contain any *Microsoft.Build.\*.dll* assemblies other than *Microsoft.Build.Locator.dll*, added in the next step.

 ### Add package reference